College of Engineering and Mines

 or ES F301--Engineering Analysis (3)--3 credits

-- Complete the Fundamentals of Engineering Exam (as approved by the Board of Architects, Engineers and Land Surveyors).
+- Complete the Fundamentals of Engineering (FE) examination administered by the State of Alaska.

 - Minimum credits required--133 credits